Pea Protein vs. Soy Protein: How Do They Compare?

 Reasons for using protein powder

-• Building muscle.
-There are many plant-based foods with protein, but depending on the intensity of your training regimen, training frequency, your fitness goals, or your schedule, protein powders can provide a convenient and easy way to meet your protein needs for optimal muscle growth.
+- Building muscle.
+There are many plant-based foods with protein, but depending on the intensity of your training regimen, your fitness goals, or your schedule, protein powders can provide a convenient and easy way to meet your protein needs for optimal muscle growth.

-• Poor appetite.
+- Poor appetite.
 Sometimes despite a person’s best attempts to eat enough protein-containing foods, they simply are unable to do so due to a poor appetite.
-This can happen especially in older adults, where appetite naturally goes down while protein needs go up.
+This can happen especially in older adults, where appetite naturally goes down while protein needs increase.
 People with cancer, depression, gastrointestinal conditions, dementia, or morning sickness during pregnancy may also have a lower appetite and struggle to get enough protein in their diet.

-• Making meals more balanced.
-While including whole plant-based sources of protein in meals is optimal, sometimes hectic mornings and busy schedules make this challenging.
+- Making meals more balanced.
+While including whole plant-based sources of protein at meals is optimal, sometimes hectic mornings and busy schedules make this challenging.
 Adding protein powder to a smoothie or having a protein shake along with a bagel or piece of fruit in the morning can make these foods more filling and nutritionally balanced, and therefore may help prevent overeating later in the day.

 Benefits for muscle